raphaelmdcoelho/Brain/Technology/DotNet/CSharp/CSharp6.md

 C# 6.0, which shipped with Visual Studio 2015, features a new-generation compiler, completely written in C#.
-Known as project "[[Roslyn]]", the new compiler exposes the entire compilation pipeline via libraries, allowing you to perform code analysis on arbitraty source code.
+Known as project `Roslyn`, the new compiler exposes the entire compilation pipeline via libraries, allowing you to perform code analysis on arbitrary source code.
 The compiler itself is open source, and the source code is available at https://github.com/dotnet/roslyn.

 ### Null-Conditional operator ("Elvis")